 Gong Cha Macau

 With more than 10 different shops around the city, Gong Cha is one of the most well-known bubble tea (and milk tea) brands in Macau.
 Also hailing from Taiwan–since 2006–it has spread all over the world, mostly in Asia but also in the USA and other countries.
 Besides signature drinks such as Gong Cha milk tea or honey jasmine green tea, the company offers a wide array of choices throughout the year and seasonally.
 During Macau’s hottest months, one can order fruity and fresh drinks such as the one above (passion fruit green tea) and even brown sugar latte, mango pearl milk, among others.
-Compared to other bubble tea shops, Gong Cha offers a more diversified and wider selection on flavors and colours.
+Compared to other bubble tea shops, Gong Cha offers a more diversified and wider selection of flavors and colors.
 For more info, check their Facebook page.

 Gong Cha Macau 10–12 Rua de São Lourenço, Macau